Na Hang district: Demography

 According to the statistics of the District People's Committee in 2024, Na Hang has a population of 47,619.

 Ethnic composition in Na Hang rural district is relatively difficult to determine by the complex history of the land.
-However, up to now, at least 12 groups have been registered.
+But up to now at least 12 groups have been registered.
 In particular, Tày as 52.56%, Yao as 27.64%, Kinh as 9.44%.
 Besides, other groups have very low quantities and even are scattered.

 Before the 1978 frontier conflict, the Hoa was a large community in the territory.
 However, due to the intense impact of stressful political situation, some have chosen solutions to return to Guangxi, Guangdong or refugeed in Hong Kong with the implicit agreement of local authorities of Tuyên Quang.
 The remaining people have accepted to register as part of other ethnic groups (Kinh, Tày, Nùng, Yao...) to have the opportunity to continue studying and working.
 So far, the Hoa in Na Hang consists of only a few small clans settling in the North of the rural district, where the terrain is relatively dangerous.